(A) Policy statement and purpose

 The chief diversity and belonging officer will consider only the following documents: the title IX coordinators written notice to the parties advising them of the dismissal and the reasons for it and the parties written appeal submissions.

-The chief diversity and belonging officer may freely consult with the associate vice president for student affairs, the office of general counsel, and other university administrators in deciding the appeal of the finding or the sanction.
+The chief diversity and belonging officer may freely consult with the office of the dean of students, the office of general counsel, and other university administrators in deciding the appeal of the finding or the sanction.

 The chief diversity and belonging officer may affirm the dismissal or reject it and send the matter back for further action.
 The decision of the chief diversity and belonging officer will be written and will describe the result of the appeal and the rationale for the result.
 The decision is final and unreviewable.

-A complainant and a student respondent may appeal the hearing panels written determination by providing written notice to the office of the dean of students within five calendar days of the date the hearing panels written determination is provided to the parties.
+When a hearing determination has been made against a student respondent, both parties may appeal the single decision-maker or the hearing boards written determination by providing written notice to the office of the dean of students within five business days of the date the single decision-maker's or hearing boards written determination is provided to the parties.

-The dean of students will conduct the review of the appeal of the hearing panels written determination.
+The appellate officer will conduct the review of the appeal of the hearing boards or single decision-maker's written determination.

 The scope of the review will be limited to the grounds for appeal that the appealing party identified in their appeal statement.
 The appeal is not a rehearing.

-The dean of students will consider only the following documents: the hearing panels written determination, the recording of the hearing, the parties written appeal submissions, the sanctioning determination, and any impact or mitigation statements.
+The appellate officer will consider only the following documents: the hearing boards or single decision-maker's written determination, the recording of the hearing, the parties written appeal submissions, the sanctioning determination, and any impact or mitigation statements.

-The dean of students may freely consult with the associate vice president for student affairs, the title IX coordinator, the office of general counsel, and other university administrators in deciding the appeal of the finding or the sanction.
+The appellate officer may freely consult with the title IX coordinator, the office of general counsel, and other university administrators in deciding the appeal of the finding or the sanction.

-In deciding each issue on appeal, the dean of students may do any of the following:
+In deciding each issue on appeal, the appellate officer may do any of the following: